Introduction

 ProProfs Knowledge Base overview

-ProProfs helps you create an internal knowledge base, corporate wiki, online documentation or user manuals.
+ProProfs offers online knowledge base software to help you create both internal documentation and user manuals.
 It offers a simple, Microsoft Word-like editing interface with templates.

-- Integrates with CRM, help desks and chats.
+• Integrations with CRM systems, help desks and chats.

 6. Document360